fortunejs/fortune/doc/CAVEATS.md

 Fortune denormalizes all relationships to look more like an undirected graph of relationships.
 If you do not specify an inverse field for a link explicitly, Fortune will automatically create one that is named like `__$(type)_$(field)_inverse` (this field should never be exposed).
 There are a few reasons:

 - An undirected graph makes it impossible to reach an orphan node without *a priori* knowledge.
 See [deep hypertext in Xanadu](http://xanadu.com/xuTheModel/) for the concept behind this.
-- Showing relationships is more performant since there is no querying to be done (the data is denormalized), but writing relationships is slower depending on the amount of related records.
+- Showing relationships is more performant since there is less querying to be done (the data is denormalized), but writing relationships is slower depending on the amount of related records.
 - Undirected graphs are simpler to implement and easier to understand.

-This is a tradeoff that sacrifices flexibility and denormalizes relationships in favor of visibility.
+This is a tradeoff that sacrifices flexibility in favor of visibility.
 The design also eliminates guarantees of consistency in databases that do not support transactions.

 ### Key-Value Storage